assimp/assimp/port/Assimp.NET/README.txt

 4) Build and run Assimp.NET_DEMO.

-The demo application is currently hardcoded to load a specific 3DS file from the test directory.
-Change this in Assimp.NET\AssimpView.cs to load a different file.
+By default, the viewer application loads a pre-defined 3DS test file from the /test/models/3DS folder.
+To load another file, pass it on the command line.

+The viewer is very minimalistic, don't expect all files to be displayed properly.
+Feel free to extend it ;-)

 License